iTwin/itwinjs-core/docs/changehistory/Roadmap.md

 - [ ] Enhance publishing workflow to Bentley's Extension Service.
 - [ ] Create examples and templates for building and publishing Extensions.
-- [ ] Support for better testing in the Extension's Hosting App, i.e. iTwin Viewer, iTwin Design Review, PlantSight, etc.
+- [ ] Support for better testing in the Extension's hosting app - e.g., iTwin Viewer.

 ### GIS Display